-A great option for first time grillers, Cuisinart’s electric smoker comes with a properly insulated box that encloses a cooking surface of about 548 sq. in. spread out over 3 adjustable, chrome plated racks.
+A great option for first time grillers, Cuisinart’s smoker comes with a properly insulated box that encloses a cooking surface of about 548 square inches, spread out over 3 adjustable, chrome-plated racks.

 It works on a powerful 1500 watt heating power that can be used for cooking, or smoking all types of meats and vegetables.

-A temperature dial on the side of the smoker easily monitors the temperature of the inside by regulating the output of the heating element.
+A temperature dial on the side of the smoker easily monitors the internal temperature by regulating the output of the heating element.
 The internal temperature ranges from about 100 degrees to 400 degrees.